Upcoming Events and Free Programs at the Thousand Oaks and Newbury Park Branch Libraries

 Visit the library website at www.toaks.org/library to learn more.

-The following is a list of programs happening at the Thousand Oaks Library during the month of February, with GRB denoting Grant R. Brimhall Library, and NPL denoting Newbury Park Library.
-All programs are subject to change or cancellation without prior notice.
+The following is a list of programs happening at the Thousand Oaks Library during the month of March, with GRB denoting Grant R. Brimhall Library and NPL denoting Newbury Park Library.
+All Library programs are free and open to the public, some require registration, and all are subject to change or cancellation without prior notice.
 For the latest information on Library events, please visit www.tolibrary.org/calendar.

 ALL AGES

-Fiero Code: The Arctic Adventure Code Challenge
+Fiero Code: Arctic Adventure Challenge

 Saturday, February 1 – Monday, March 31 • Online

 Create your own maze game with Code Blocks!
 Open to ages 8–12 and 13–18, this program lets you design, build, and compete in the Fiero Code contest.
+Enter for a chance to win an Air Pod 4, JBL speaker, or Redragon Mechanical Keyboard.

 Gosh Yarn It

-Friday, February 14 • 3:30 pm – 4:30 pm • GRB Community Room
+Friday, March 14 • 3:30 pm – 4:30 pm • GRB Community Room

 Relax, crochet, and socialize at our crochet club!
-Beginners and experts alike are welcome to bring your own supplies and hang out with fellow crocheters as we sip tea and work on our projects.
+Beginners and experts alike are welcome to bring their own supplies and hang out with fellow crocheters as we sip tea and work on our projects.
 For ages 11+.

-Maker Mondays – Button Making
+Maker Mondays – 3D Printing

-Monday, February 24 • 5:00 pm – 7:00 pm • GRB Teen Space
+Monday, March 24 • 5:00 pm – 7:00 pm • GRB Teen Space

 LevelUp Lounge